UBCSailbot/sailbot_workspace/README.md

 2. For Windows and MacOS, additional configuration to run GUI applications
-    - For Windows 11, GUI applications work without additional configuration, *but if you upgraded from Windows 10 make sure to update the WSL kernel:* `wsl --update`
+    - For Windows 11, GUI applications work without additional configuration, *but if you upgraded from Windows 10 make sure to update the WSL kernel:* `wsl --update` in an *administrator* PowerShell window
     - For Windows 10
         - Follow [this guide](https://techcommunity.microsoft.com/t5/windows-dev-appconsult/running-wsl-gui-apps-on-windows-10/ba-p/1493242)
           up to setting the `DISPLAY` variable, exclusive
         - Put ``export DISPLAY="\`grep nameserver /etc/resolv.conf | sed 's/nameserver //'\`:0"`` into `~/.bashrc`
+          of the WSL file system
         - If VS Code is open, restart it
     - For MacOS
         - Follow [this guide](https://gist.github.com/sorny/969fe55d85c9b0035b0109a31cbcb088) to setup XQuartz